gnailuy/code_forces/ielts/pat_speaking.md

 # Start

 * Please switch off your mobile phone. - OK.
 * What's your full name?
-Can you tell me your full name please? - My given name is xxx, my surname is yyy.
+Can you tell me your full name please? - My given name is xxx, and my surname is yyy.
 * Can I see your ID card please? - Here you go.

 # Task 1: A chat; keep your answers short and directly; 2 or 3 sentences

 ## What do you usually do at weekends?

+Well, after five days of hard work, I usually reward myself with a good sleep in the morning.
+I often skip breakfast on weekends and have brunch instead.
+In the afternoon, I sometimes go out with my girlfriend to watch a film or stage play.

 ## Do you do housework?

+Yes, my girlfriend and I share our house works together.
+I usually vacuum and mop the floor in the morning, and take out the trash before I go to work.
+We usually cook dinner together, and I will do the dishes after the meal. (do the laundry, repair broken things)

 ## Do you prefer to have elderly people or young people as your neighbors?

+I think I don't mind if my neighbors are old or young.
+Young people are often energetic and optimistic and are easier to get along with.
+While old people are calm and wisdom.
+So long as we treat each other with respects, I think we can make good neighbors.

 ## Do you buy clothes online?
 ## Do you like wearing jewellery?
 Why?
 ## Do you prefer eating out or eating at home?
 Why?